gshanemiller/congestion/README.md

 chunks.
 ```

 Note that eRPC [6,7] unlike the Timely paper [3] is not sending prepared large chunks of data e.g. 16 or 64Kb.
 Most RPCs have small requests probably in one packet less than 1K.
-Responses, however, could be large.
+Responses, however, could be large and variable.

 ## Timely Basic Model
 [This example implements the patched Timely model from ECN paper](https://github.com/gshanemiller/congestion/blob/main/experiment/timely_basic/timely.h).
 It periodically computes negative rates e.g. what the code calls raw values.
 Based on this code, the model parameters [do not look quite right](https://github.com/gshanemiller/congestion/blob/main/experiment/timely_basic/data.png):